How will I know my child/teen needs to start therapy?

 We are able to provide clients with a Superbill if they wish to submit for reimbursement for out-of-network coverage.
 Not sure what this means?
 Contact Us.

-We are currently in network with Anthem Blue Cross and Blue Shield.
+We are currently in network with Anthem Blue Cross and Blue Shield and Aetna (pending).
 Your therapist can look up your coverage as a courtesy, but it is the client’s responsibility to be informed about coverage, costs and out-of-network fees and limits.

 What forms of payments do you accept?